ck3leetcode/highspot-assignment-mixtape/README.md

 ### Version 3.0 and beyond
 If we want to make the application very scalable, the application will not be a standalone app.
 I would re-design it as an ingestion pipeline, which is more distributed system.
 The pipeline would do the following:
 * User upload the large files to S3
-* an ingestion service checks any new file uploaded,
+* a database that commonly shared with the user uploaded files

-if that's the case, it will first ingest and populate input files into database
+* an ingestion service checks any new files uploaded.
+If that's the case, it will first ingest and populate input files into database
-* once it is done,
+* once it is done, execute the assocated changes